dbarsamian/conscriptor/README.md

 - Customizable toolbar with quick access to common syntax to make editing approachable.
 - Keyboard shortcuts for common syntax to make editing quicker.
 - Insert tables pre-populated with placeholders to make writing tables quicker.
+- Inline HTML tags for adding in custom elements.

 ### Planned Additions